What is an Attack Surface?

 Human Attack Surface

 People can also be included in the attack surface too; this is called the human attack surface.
-Employees must understand how their IT environments work and be aware of potential dangers.
+Employees must understand their IT environments and be aware of potential dangers.
 Human error is one of the most common causes of data breaches today, with social engineering attacks like phishing being one of the most prevalent.

 What is an attack vector?